zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/installing-liferay-dxp/installation-overview.md

 ## Configuring an Application Server

+The best starting point for people new to installing Liferay, is the Liferay DXP Tomcat Bundle.
+Liferay DXP can also be manually deployed to a variety of application servers.

 ### Using the Tomcat Bundle

-The best starting point for _most_ people is the Liferay DXP Tomcat Bundle.
 Using the Liferay Tomcat bundle is the simplest and fastest way to get started with Liferay DXP.
 The Liferay Tomcat bundle includes the Apache Tomcat application server with Liferay DXP pre-deployed.
 Follow these steps to download and unzip the Tomcat bundle:

   ```bash
     curl -L -O https://github.com/liferay/liferay-portal/releases/download/7.2.1-ga2/liferay-ce-portal-tomcat-7.2.1-ga2-20191111141448326.tar.gz
     tar -xzf liferay-ce-portal-tomcat-7.2.1-ga2-20191111141448326.tar.gz
     cd liferay-ce-portal-7.2.1-ga2/
   ```

 > **Note:** The `liferay-ce-portal-7.2.1-ga2/` directory represents the [*Liferay Home*](https://help.liferay.com/hc/en-us/articles/360028712272-Liferay-Home) directory.

 See [Obtaining Liferay](./obtaining-liferay.md) for more information about Liferay Downloads.